-No. Only one premium credit will be awarded per policy period for completing a risk management program.
+No. Only one premium credit will be awarded per policy period for completing a risk education program.
 However, a physician may "bank" a credit upon completion of two different programs in the policyholder period.

 Yes, new courses are offered each year.
 The courses are accessible on the Self-Study portion of the SVMIC website and are also available in booklet form.
 Successful completion of an online or booklet course provides CME credit hours and 10% premium credit for physician policyholders.

 We offer two new live seminar programs each year.
 Self-study courses in booklet or online format are also available.
 Please refer to http://www.registerSVMIC.com/ to register or call the Risk Education Department at 800-342-2239.